 Be a Realist

 Delight in your game.
-If you are still trying to get a golf handicap, you can always take maximum pleasure when you make your best shot.
+If you are still trying to get a golf handicap, you can always take maximum pleasure when making your best shot.
 If you have the highest handicap of all your golf buddies, you can even celebrate when you make that long shot down the fairway.
-Plan to be better by all means.
+Plan to improve your game by all means.
 But enjoy where you are.

 Welcome a challenge